Innovations in Cancer Control Grants 2022 Round

-The Innovations in Cancer Control Grants Program provides funding to organisations working in cancer, health and other related services.
+The Innovations in Cancer Control Grants Program provides funding to Local Health Districts, Specialty Health Networks or Primary Health Networks.
 These organisations will undertake evidence-based projects that have the potential to be embedded in the health system and are sustainable past the funding period.
-The focus of these grants is community and service-centred initiatives and not research proposals.
+The focus of these grants is service-centred initiatives; they are not for funding research projects.

-To be eligible for funding in the 2020 Round, the applicant must be a registered organisation with a demonstrated track record in cancer control or vested interest in improving cancer outcomes for priority groups in the community.
-The organisation must be based in, and provide services to the population of NSW.
+The organisation must be a GST registered organisation with a demonstrated track record in cancer control or vested interest in improving cancer outcomes for specific groups in the community and be based in and providing services to the population of NSW.

 Eligible organisations include: